Deployment

 Versions required:

-aiodns>= 3.x (the c-ares-based async resolver used byresolve-dns)pymysql(any current 1.x)- Python >= 3.7 for
+aiodns>= 3.x (the c-ares-based async resolver used byresolve-dns)pymysql(any current 1.x)- Python >= 3.10 is enforced by

 Test the Python version is discoverable: hzmetrics.py self-relaunches